ebosspc/Double-Diamonds/README.md

 # Double-Diamonds
-Short Python script that draws 2 diamonds
+This is a short Python script I made that draws 2 adjacent black diamonds using Python Turtle This was my project for PLTW Lesson 1.1.4